msamenamen/GettingAndCleaningData/README.md

 ### On the TidyDataSet.csv
 As its filename suggests, this file contains the tidy data obtained from running run_analysis.R file.
-It's worth to note that one can use the View tables which was automatically opened in R.
+It's worth to note that run_analysis.R automatically opens in R a table similar to this file.

 ### On the Codebook.md
 This file contains all the variables and summaries calculated, and relavant information.